-Lesser Goldfinches are tiny songbirds.
+Lesser Goldfinches are tiny songbirds with bright yellow belly areas.
 They have short, notched tails and long, pointed wings.
 Males have white patches on the wings, glossy black caps, and bright yellow below.

 Their backs can be a dull green or glossy black.
 Their tails have white corners and are mostly black.
 Females have dull yellow underparts, olive backs, and black wings.

 Lesser Goldfinches often come to bird feeders and can be found in a variety of habitats, such as parks, open woodlands, grasslands, thickets, and other similar areas.

 At backyard feeders, they enjoy snacking on different kinds of seeds.

 Orchard Orioles are slender songbirds and are larger than warblers.
 They have rounded heads, straight, sharply pointed bills, and medium-length tails.

 Female Orchard Orioles are greenish-yellow overall and have two white wing bars.
 Immature male Orchard Orioles look like females but have black around the throat and bill.

 #14 Social Flycatcher

 Social Flycatchers are medium-sized flycatchers.
 They have dark gray on their heads, a bold white eye stripe, and a concealed brown stripe on their crowns.